 In gyms and health clubs, plastic aerobic steps with nonslip surfaces on the top are used.
+You can adjust the height of these to make the workout easier or more challenging.
 You can do step aerobics at home by creating your own routine or following a video, or as part of a class at your health club.

 Many classes will also employ resistance training using weights or resistance bands.
 Depending on the class, you might use other equipment such as balls, kettlebells or even jump ropes.

 Exercising with an aerobic step provides several fitness benefits that can help you in other sports and in daily life.
 The stepping and jumping movements in a step aerobics class challenge your heart and lungs.
 Your heart rate rises, your breathing becomes more rapid and you begin to sweat.
 This type of activity challenges your cardiovascular system and makes it stronger over time.
 Regular cardio exercise such as step aerobics can help prevent high blood pressure and heart disease.

 Read more: Are Running Shoes OK for Step Aerobics?

 Step aerobics can burn a lot of calories, especially if it's done vigorously.
 Doing step aerobics for 30 minutes can burn between 210 to 444 calories, depending on your weight and the intensity of the workout.
 Burning calories through exercise, when combined with a reduced-calorie diet, can help you lose body fat and maintain a healthy weight.
 Maintaining a healthy body weight can prevent illnesses such as diabetes, heart disease and cancer.

 Muscle and Bone Health